yiisoft/yii2/docs/guide/model.md

 }
 ```

-In order to change it you can override `attributes()` method that returns a list of model attributes.
+In order to change this, you can override `attributes()` method that returns a list of model attributes.
 For example,
 [[\yii\db\ActiveRecord]] class implements attributes as DB table columns:

 ```php